vlarsson/vlarsson.github.io/_pages/teaching.md

 ### Previous MSc/BSc/Sem Thesis
 **Master Thesis**
+- Oscar Broddegård, Caesar Ringström 2024 *Calibration of extrinsic camera parameters by identifying lines in a monocular view of a soccer field*
+- Gustav Hanning 2024 *Image Retrieval Re-ranking using Graph Neural Networks*
+- Roos Bottema 2024 *Using Neural Radiance Fields and Gaussian Splatting for 3D reconstruction of aircraft inspections*
 - Max Bergfelt 2023 *Individual Layer Scaling and Redundancy Reduction of Singleshot Multiplane Images for View Synthesis*
 - Theodora Gaiceanu, Felix Slothower 2023 *Object Detection and Segmentation Using Fisheye Images*
 - Marcus Ascard, Farjam Movahedi 2023 *Assessing the Efficiency of COLMAP, DROID-SLAM and NeRF-SLAM in 3D Road Scene Reconstruction*